KrishnaMohan2808/KrishnaMohan2808/README.md

 - 🧠 My first steps into the mysterious land of machine learning
 - 🚀 Occasional attempts to launch things (in code and otherwise)

-When I’m not writing code or wiring things up, I’m probably staring at error messages like they personally offended me.

-> “If it works, don’t touch it.
+ “If it works, don’t touch it.
 If it doesn’t, still don’t touch it... yet.”

 📫 Reach me at: krishnamohan2808@gmail.com